miketronic/Desolation/README.md

   1. Customizable for those who currently use (or want to try dropping down to) four or three columns.
 Additionally, if you decide you want to hit the undo button, you can solder the removed columns back on by bodging with the through-holes.
   2. Small 200mAh battery provides a long usage time of weeks before needing to recharge, and hides easily within the case.

-I've always preferred small keebs and low switch counts.
-The idea for this keyboard was to design a small split that also incorporated two trackballs (can use one for pointing, one for scrolling!), and have some other goodies like LEDs and tact switches for occasional needs like macros or toggling the RGB.